Washington-University/HCPpipelines/README.md

 1. The HCP Pipelines scripts are being released in essentially the form that they were successfully used for processing data provided in the [Human Connectome Project][HCP] *500 Subjects Data Release*.
+That processing was done using 64-bit CentOS Linux version 4.

-Some improvements to the documentation have been made since they were used for that release.
+2. Some improvements to the documentation have been made since they were used for that release.

-2. One known difference between these scripts as they were used for the *500 Subjects Data Release* and their currently release form is the version of the `wb_command` from the [Connectome Workbench][Connectome-Workbench] that is used.
+3. One known difference between these scripts as they were used for the *500 Subjects Data Release* and their currently released form is the version of the `wb_command` from the [Connectome Workbench][Connectome-Workbench] that is used.

    When these scripts were being used for the *500 Subjects Data Release*, Connectome Workbench had not reached its 1.0 release level.
-Therefore, we used an earlier, unreleased version of the `wb_command` for processing data for the data release.
-   Distributing that older version of the `wb_command` binary as part of this product is less than ideal because that embedded binary is platform specific and is not part of an actual Connectome Workbench release.
+Therefore, we used an earlier version of the `wb_command` for processing data for the data release.
+Distributing that older version of the `wb_command` binary as part of this product is less than ideal because that embedded binary is platform specific and is not part of an official Connectome Workbench release.

-   If needed, the Red Hat/CentOS specific version of the `wb_command` binary and it associated libraries are available in older tagged pre-release versions of this project.
+   If needed, the Red Hat/CentOS specific version of the `wb_command` binary and it associated libraries used are available in older tagged pre-release versions of this project.

-2. We have begun the process of making the scripts more robust, well-documented, and usable in other environments (other versions of operating systems, other queueing systems, other versions of prerequisite tools.
+4. We have begun the process of making the scripts more robust, well-documented, and usable in other environments (other versions of operating systems, other queueing systems, other versions of prerequisite tools.
 But that process is not complete.
    Therefore, we cannot guarantee that you will not have to make modifications to the scripts for them to be used successfully in your environment.

-3. A significant part of the value of the open source model of software development is the ability to improve software based on source code level feedback from the community of users.
+5. A significant part of the value of the open source model of software development is the ability to improve software based on source code level feedback from the community of users.
 Along those lines, if you find that you do need to make changes to the source code to use the tools successfully, we would welcome feedback and